Mullet Hair: Trend Hairstyle 2023

 Hair always needs care, even if the Mullet looks rather rocky here.
 Because only healthy-looking hair is beautiful.
 It is especially important not to over-care the hair.
 If you use a hair treatment too often or too much of a leave-in spray treatment, your hair will become heavy.
 That's why you should choose products that don't weigh your hair down.
 Because otherwise the whole look could just look flat.
 And since the mullet thrives on its layered structure, you should have it trimmed regularly.
-Depending on the hair growth, you should plan to have it trimmed every 4-6 weeks.
+Depending on the growth of your hair, you should plan to have it trimmed every 4-6 weeks.

 Can you cut your own Mullet?

 This is strongly discouraged.
-The skill behind a hairstyle like this is often underestimated.
+The skills behind a hairstyle like this are often underestimated.
 After all, as with make-up, the looks that look cool and natural are often the ones that require the most expertise.

 What should I think about when going to the hairdresser?

 If you want to have a Mullet cut, you should save a few inspirations from the internet in advance and show them to the hairdresser.
 After all, the Mullet comes in different styles.
 It is important to define the length in advance and to save corresponding pictures from Instagram or Pinterest as inspiration.